Prince William spots rare black rhino as he learns about wildlife in Namibia

 He added that any solutions must be worked out in partnership with local communities who are working to combat the scourge of poaching which has decimated rare animals such as black rhinos on the continent.

-The critically-endangered species have been hunted by poachers who supply their horns to Asia where they are sometimes used for medicinal purposes.
+The critically endangered species have been hunted by poachers who supply their horns to Asia where they are sometimes used for medicinal purposes.

 "The latest figures show that a rhino is killed every seven hours.
 The Illegal wildlife trade is an international problem that requires determined political leadership," the Duke of Cambridge said.